sjakthol/aws-eks-playground/README.md

 make delete-ecr | cfn-monitor
 ```

-* Note: You might want to check that no ELBs were left running
+You'll need to empty all S3 buckets and ECR Repositories before they can be deleted.
+You might also want to check that no ELBs were left running.

 ## Credits